Digitize 8mm Film. What Equipment Do I Need?

 Acquiring, connecting, and installing these devices and software enables the straightforward conversion of 8mm film to digital.

-Before a reel of film can be captured into a digital form, an analog image must be produced by shining light through it.
-Originally, this was done with a projector using one reel containing the film and a take-up reel collecting it as it passes in front of a light bulb which shines through each film frame onto a screen.
+Before reels of film are captured into digital, an analog image must be produced by shining light through it.
+Originally, capturing used projectors with one reel containing the film and another reel to collect it.
+As it passes in front of a light bulb, light shines through each film frame onto a screen.

-In the early years of 8mm digitizing, old projectors were used as the projecting units, the image used with a number of different capturing techniques.
-Today’s custom-built machines project more accurately and light-balanced than the original projectors could and also because the supply of usable projectors has been almost completely depleted.
+In the early years of 8mm digitizing, old projectors were used as the projecting units, and the image was captured with several different capturing techniques.
+Today’s custom-built machines project more accurately and light-balanced than the original projectors could, and also because the supply of usable projectors has been almost completely depleted.

 Device That Captures Film in Digital Format